Bertie2011/DataPackCheckerRules/README.md

 ## Blacklist.dll
 <details><summary><b>Blacklist.ResourceLocation</b><blockquote>Certain resource locations are blacklisted.</blockquote></summary>
 Some resource locations are blacklisted.
 Each resource file path (starting with 'data/') is matched against a list of regular expressions until one matches.
 Based on a +/- prefix, the file will be allowed or disallowed.
-If none of the expressions match, a decision is made based on the defaultAllow boolean.
+If none of the expressions match, the location is allowed.
 Use [^/]+ to allow any path element.
 </details>

 ## Compatibility.dll